 - Encourage use of public transport - this supports an ongoing commitment by Birmingham City Council to increase the use of public transport and reduce traffic pollution and congestion; and

 - Provide a safer lane for cyclists.

-Signing of bus only streets regulations in the Traffic Signs Regulations and General Directions 2002 (TSRGD).
+Regulations for signing of bus only streets is detailed in the Traffic Signs Regulations and General Directions 2002 (TSRGD).

 A bus only street is a point restriction, therefore the contravention commences when the vehicle enters.

 Permitted vehicles can vary from bus lane to bus lane, so you should check the signs at the start of the lane or bus only street before entering.

 In the city centre where bus lane enforcement is being undertaken by the city council, only buses, coaches and pedal cycles are permitted to be in all bus lanes and bus only streets.
 Hackney carriages (black taxi cabs) and motorcycles are permitted in some areas only.

 In other parts of the city, bus lanes may be used by buses, coaches, pedal cycles, motor cycles and hackney carriages.
 Private Hire Vehicles are not permitted to use any bus lanes in Birmingham.